nrwl/gatsby/README.md

 nx g @nrwl/gatsby:app <app-name>
 ```

-When using Nx, you can create multiple applications and libraries in the same workspace.
+When using Nx, you can create multiple applications and themes in the same workspace.

 Command parameters aren't yet supported by the plugin.